cohoe/workstation/README.md

 * vbox/host should register existing vms
 * Switch pycharm repo to git after cloned
 * Preflight should load repo to persistent directory
+* Resolve hostname in /etc/hosts
+* iwlwifi fix for bluetooth